How You Can Leave Your Job When You Don’t Have Another Lined Up

 While a lot of us have begrudging tolerance for our work, there are some (which probably includes you) that scream “I hate my job” either internally or externally on a daily basis.

-It’s not just you: according to a recent survey by Survey Sampling International, more than half of Australians workers are unhappy with their job.
+It’s not just you: according to a recent survey by Survey Sampling International, more than half of Australian workers are unhappy with their jobs.

 The obvious option is to quit, right?